Can you believe that it is almost time to get out the seeds to start our spring gardens?

 A portable greenhouse is a really cool idea that I’m going to implement this year when we start our seeds.
 In previous years, we’d grow our seeds in trays (we used either seed starting trays or aluminum lasagna dishes to start our seeds in), and when it was time to harden them off, we had a greenhouse to do that in.

-But we moved this past year and don’t have a new greenhouse up just yet.
+However, we moved this past year and don’t have a new greenhouse up just yet.

-So this year, I’m going to have to get creative.
+This year, I’m going to have to get creative.
 Thankfully, there are lots of great ideas on the internet (like this one) where you get clear plastic totes that have lids.

 Then you set the plants inside the totes.
 You can leave the totes outside covered or uncovered, depending on the wind, weather, and what stages the plants are at.
 You’ll have a miniature and inexpensive cold frame greenhouse.